canjs/can-stache-bindings/docs/event.md

 ### Special Event Types

 [can-stache-bindings] supports creating special event types (events that aren't natively triggered by the DOM), which are bound by adding attributes like `($SPECIAL)='KEY'`.
 This is similar to [$.special](http://benalman.com/news/2010/03/jquery-special-events/).

 ### ($enter)

 `($enter)` is a special event that calls its handler whenever the enter key is pressed while focused on the current element.
 For example:

 	<input type='text' ($enter)='save()' />

 The above template snippet would call the save method (in the [can-view-scope scope]) whenever the user hits the enter key on this input.

 ## viewModel events

-To listen on a [can-component Component's] [can-component::viewModel viewModel], wrap the event name with `(event)` like:
+To listen on a [can-component Component's] [can-component::ViewModel ViewModel], wrap the event name with `(event)` like:

 ```
 <player-edit
   	(close)="removeEdit()"
   	{player}="editingPlayer"/>
 ```